Big Bang: Observational evidence

 The Big Bang models offer a comprehensive explanation for a broad range of observed phenomena, including the abundances of the light elements, the cosmic microwave background, large-scale structure, and Hubble's law.
 The earliest and most direct observational evidence of the validity of the theory are the expansion of the universe according to Hubble's law (as indicated by the redshifts of galaxies), discovery and measurement of the cosmic microwave background and the relative abundances of light elements produced by Big Bang nucleosynthesis (BBN).
 More recent evidence includes observations of galaxy formation and evolution, and the distribution of large-scale cosmic structures.
 These are sometimes called the "four pillars" of the Big Bang models.

 Precise modern models of the Big Bang appeal to various exotic physical phenomena that have not been observed in terrestrial laboratory experiments or incorporated into the Standard Model of particle physics.
 Of these features, dark matter is currently the subject of most active laboratory investigations.
 Remaining issues include the cuspy halo problem and the dwarf galaxy problem of cold dark matter.
 Dark energy is also an area of intense interest for scientists, but it is not clear whether direct detection of dark energy will be possible.
-Inflation and baryogenesis remain more speculative features of current Big Bang models.
+Baryogenesis and the origin of dark matter remain more speculative features of current Big Bang models.
 Viable, quantitative explanations for such phenomena are still being sought.
 These are unsolved problems in physics.